batboy118/Study_Note/README.md

 # Study_Note

 This repository is for recording what I study, and is organized by categories.

+This repository is a combination of two old repositories. they are unmanaged now. [ [old_TIL](https://github.com/batboy118/old_TIL) & [old_Study-Code](https://github.com/batboy118/old_Study-Code) ]

 You may use my repository for studying, but it would not be perfect.